THE TRAVELING PROFESSOR

 IF YOU CANCEL

 - Regardless of any other policy stated herein, all payments and deposits will be fully refunded if the traveler’s place(s) on the tour can be filled and the tour is filled to capacity.
-Travelers filling your place must be paying the same price as the cancelled travelers paid for a full refund.
+Travelers filling your place must be paying the same price as the cancelled travelers paid in order to receive a full refund.
 Otherwise a refund in the amount of what the replacement travelers have paid will be made.

 IF WE CANCEL or POSTPONE

-- In general, a tour will be cancelled or postponed at least 6 months before tour start date if it is under-subscribed.
+- In general, The Traveling Professor may cancel or postpone a trip approximately 6 months before tour start date.
+Usually, the reason for such cancellation or postponement is because of under-subscription of the tour.
 Travelers will be immediately notified.
 All payments and deposits will be promptly refunded.

 - In the unlikely event The Traveling Professor cancels or postpones a tour for a reason other than under-subscription, all payments will be refunded.
 However, there are some exceptions due to circumstances beyond our control such as but not limited to: